 Brian and Ashley VanDreumel, good friends of ours and members of our church, allowed us to print the following vows that they wrote and shared with each other’s children on their wedding day.
 (We had the privilege of officiating the VanDreumel’s wedding.)
 They each stooped down and looked the children straight in the eyes as they spoke these vows into their new children’s lives.

 Together, we will learn much more about each other.
-I promise also to be fair and to be honest, to be available for you as I am for your mom, and in due time, to earn your love, respect and true friendship.
+I promise also to be fair and to be honest.
+Additionally, I will be available for you as I am for your mom.
+And in due time, I will earn your love, respect and true friendship.
 I will not attempt to replace anyone, but to make a place in your hearts that is for me alone.
-I will be father and friend, and I will cherish my life with all of you.
+I will be father and friend.
+And I will cherish my life with all of you.
 On this day when I marry your mom, I marry you, and I promise to love and support you as my own.”

-I promise also to be fair and to be honest, to be available for you as I am for your dad, and in due time, to earn your love, respect and true friendship.
-I will not attempt to replace anyone, but to make a place in your hearts that is for me alone.
+I promise also to be fair and to be honest, to be available for you as I am for your dad.
+And in due time, I promise to earn your love, respect and true friendship.
+I will not attempt to replace anyone, Instead, I will make a place in your hearts that is for me alone.
 I will be mother and friend, and I will cherish my life with both of you.
-On this day when I marry your dad, I marry you, and I promise to love and support you as my own.”
+On this day when I marry your dad, I marry you.
+And I promise to love and support you as my own.”

 (Children’s names), do you promise to love your mother and her new husband?